 “[Pre-Service Training] lasts about 10 weeks.
 It’s a crash course designed to help us integrate into our communities of service.
 If we survive and pass with operable colors, we become sworn in as real, true Peace Corps Volunteers.
 Currently, we are just Trainees.”

 We really did it.
 We really pulled ourselves up by our bootstraps and peaced out of America.
 The journey began with a high-stress, high-fun tumble into the SFO airport, all seventy-something of us.
 Our conga-line of rollaways and errant neck-pillows held up the traffic flow at arrivals for too many minutes.
 We made our way through security once everyone’s bags were tagged and brows were glistening.
 Thus begun the hunt for the perfect final American meal.
 Yes.
 Diner fries, a burger, and a milkshake.
-Caption: Paul, Amanda, Rajath, Shanniqua, Jacob and I took a hike to a neighboring terminal for this luscious spread.
-Shanniqua even found her smoothie.
-Worth it.

-That burger stuck to my ribs for the next 17.5 hours (15.5 in the air, another 2 for sitting on the tarmac) while I enjoyed bouts of drool from either side courtesy of Pearl and Paul Stahlke, though he redeemed himself by being rewardingly awful at both trivia and Battleship. [pic of Paul’s double meals] We touched down in Shanghai and scattered, all itching to enjoy the many fabled wonders of this renowned airport.
+That burger stuck to my ribs for the next 17.5 hours (15.5 in the air, another 2 for sitting on the tarmac) while I enjoyed bouts of drool from either side courtesy of Pearl and Paul Stahlke, though he redeemed himself by being rewardingly awful at both trivia and Battleship. [pic of Paul’s double meals] We touched down in Singapore and scattered, all itching to enjoy the many fabled wonders of this renowned airport.
 In the end we decided it was more of an intense shopping mall which also offered air-travel.
 Between the spas and butterfly, koi, and sunflower garden, it was a humid whirlwind.
 The land surrounding the airport was highly manicured and spotless.
 Trash was not a thing here.

 Then… then it was finally time.
 The last leap!
 Next stop: Cambodia!
 Paul and I were doomed to sit together again – cursed be our alphabetically conjoined names – so we got to share the excitement of our touch-down in Phnom Penh.
 We were here.
 We worked our way through a flurry of check-in procedures and congregated outside to barely dodge our first Cambodian rainstorm.
 First impressions: Sticky heat that clings to your neck and makes your heart thud, thud, thud.
 The drive through the capital city gave us our first look at the madness of Cambodian traffic – not stop signs, no pedestrian right of way, and an essential void of all order or reason.
 From the bus we surveyed the showcase of countless unregulated business run from family homes and shops.
 Gasoline sold from empty soda bottles.
 Street-side hair cuts.
 Body piercing shops complete with vivid descriptive gentalia advertisement.